Using alternative dispute resolution to solve a problem

 Read more about how an arbitrator decides the outcome of a complaint.

-You can only use an ombudsman if you've used the organisation's internal complaints service first.
-If it’s been longer than 8 weeks since you made your complaint and you and the trader can’t agree on what to do, you can take your complaint to an ombudsman.
+- it’s been longer than 8 weeks since you made your complaint, and you and the trader can’t agree on what to do.

 You'll need to supply paper evidence to the ombudsman, who looks at it and then makes a recommendation or ruling.
 Depending on which ombudsman you use, the decision that's made can be legally binding.